-I was lucky enough to get to take the kids apple picking from a beautiful tree in a friend’s front yard.
+I was lucky enough to get to take the kids apple picking at a beautiful tree in a friend’s front yard.
 Our friends don’t spray the tree, so while most of the apples were delicious on the outside, the cores of nearly every apple contained a worm or two…or three.

 Apple Blueberry Fruit Leather

-- Yield: About 20 servings depending on portion size 1x
+- Yield: About 16 servings 1x

 - 2 cups fresh or frozen blueberries

-- Cover food dehydrator trays with parchment paper that has been sprayed with nonstick cooking spray.
+- Cover food dehydrator trays with parchment paper that has been sprayed with cooking spray.
 Spread apple blueberry puree over trays with a spatula or off-set spatula to about 1/8-inch thickness.
-Dry in food dehydrater for about 6-8 hours until the fruit leather is not sticky to the touch.
+OR if you are using the OVEN, cover baking trays with sprayed parchment paper; spread puree over the paper.